Meggan (character): Forming Excalibur

 Meggan then fought Gatecrasher's Technet alongside Captain Britain, Nightcrawler, Phoenix, and Shadowcat, and with them became a founding member of Excalibur.
 A few months after she and Brian helped found Excalibur, Meggan resumed the search for her parents, traveling to Europe with Phoenix (Rachel Summers) tracking a rumor of a "magic creature" hidden in a Gypsy's van.
 The story proved to be about a being belonging to a mystical race called the Neuri, who showed Meggan her true appearance.
-Meggan became attracted to Nightcrawler before long.
 Excalibur clashed with Arcade and the Crazy Gang, and Meggan temporarily switched bodies with the Crazy Gang's Knave.
-Brian could not deal with Nightcrawler's attraction toward Meggan (which was strongly reciprocated), and Meggan later developed a crush on Piotr "Peter" Rasputin, the X-Man Colossus.

 Meggan and Brian are wed, with the celebration attended by all their friends (and some enemies) in the 125th issue of Excalibur.

 Due to her odd upbringing, for many years, Meggan was naive in many of the aspects of culture, obsessed with television and functionally illiterate.
 For example, she did not know that Doctor Doom was such a horrific threat, though she soon learned when he attacked the entire team and attempted to destroy England.

 Her Excalibur teammates, over the years, brought her up to speed with Earthly life and knowledge.
 Douglock took a personal effort in being her teacher after he joined the team.
 In the latter part of the Excalibur series, Meggan became much more self-confident, taking more of a leadership role, changing her costume and being much more threatening.
 She used the minimum of force needed, but did not hesitate to scare her adversaries.